Bayesian Inference with the l1-ball Prior: Solving Combinatorial Problems with Exact Zeros: Comparison with Some Existing Methods

 \subsection{Comparison with the Post-processing Algorithms}

-There is a literature on post-processing continuous posterior samples to obtain exact zeros \citep{bondell2012consistent,hahn2015decoupling,li2017variable}.
-In the supplementary materials, we provide a detailed comparison in both methodology and numerical experiments on point estimates.
+There are several works in the literature on post-processing continuous posterior samples to obtain exact zeros \citep{bondell2012consistent,hahn2015decoupling,li2017variable}.
+In the supplementary materials, we provide a detailed comparison of both methodology and numerical experiments on point estimates.